Turn restaurant complaints into 5% revenue growth

 Did you know only 25% of unhappy guests actually speak up?
-The other 75% simply walk out and never return, costing the average restaurant roughly $375,380 in lost opportunity per location annually.
-Handling those who do complain is your biggest chance to stop the bleed.
+The rest walk out and never return, costing your restaurant up to $375,380 annually.
+Resolving these complaints effectively is your biggest opportunity to stop the bleed and build lifetime loyalty.

 The high stakes of service recovery

-• Acknowledge and apologize: Use "I" statements to take ownership.
+- Acknowledge and apologize: Sincerely take ownership of the error using "I" statements.
 Avoid defensive excuses like "we are short-staffed" or "the kitchen is backed up."

 Giving your staff scripts to de-escalate conflict reduces their stress and ensures a professional brand voice.
 These templates provide a baseline for handling the most frequent points of friction.